BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/NPC-Effects/NPC-Hiding.md

     hide_npcs:
       innkeeper: hidden
     ```

+Where NpcID is declared when you register the NPC which is described [here](../../Features/NPCs.md#provided-integrations).

 The interval the conditions are checked in can be configured in the [config.yml](../../Configuration/Configuration.md#npc-hider-interval).

 ### Force Visibility Update